overture-stack/website/markdown/documentation/dms/installation/configuration/configure-dms/index.md

 [Score](../../../../score) manages data transfer to (upload) and from (download) cloud object storage.
 As such, a storage service is required for Score to interact with.
 The DMS allows either the use of MinIo](https://min.io/) pre-bundled with the DMS platform, or an external service such as [Amazon S3](https://aws.amazon.com/s3/), [Microsoft Azure Storage](https://azure.microsoft.com/en-ca/services/storage/), or [OpenStack](https://www.openstack.org/) with [Ceph](https://ceph.io/).

-Configure the following for Song:
+Configure the following for Score:

 | Input | Description | Default |
 | ------| ------------| --------|